 2. How can we reorganize human societies using technology so that sustainability and equality are built-in from the outset?

 And we partner with NGOs and educational institutions to answer these questions and implement the answers in real world settings.
 After all, it is clear from the breakdown of the weight of land mammals on Earth that the livestock sector is a huge albatross around our necks today.
 The biomass of humans today, is already more than double the biomass of wild megafauna that was sustained in native ecosystems for millions of years prior to human ascendance.
-Therefore, why would we continue supporting farmed animals whose biomass is additionally more than double that of humans?
+Therefore, why would we continue supporting farmed animals whose biomass is additionally more than double that of humans and who are eating 5 times as much food as all humans?

 As such, the sustainable and manageable level of livestock production on planet Earth today is precisely ZERO as the UNEP has already admitted.